magicoli/wrap/README.md

 ![License AGPLv3](https://badgen.net/badge/License/AGPLv3/552b55)

 WARNING: This is a development branch, it is likely to contain bugs and should not be used in production environment.
-Use latest stable version instead: https://github.com/magicoli/wrap/
+Use latest stable version in master brtanch instead: https://github.com/magicoli/wrap/

 # About Migration